rocknsm/rock-docs/docs/deploy/multi-node.md

 #### [web]

-This group defines what node will be running web services.
+This group defines what node will be running web services (Kibana, Lighttpd, and Docket).

 example:
 ```yml